efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 ### Monitoring

 Basic monitoring is achievable with the sample's setup.
 However, it becomes quickly necessary to consider turning on the container insights metrics to get more granular details on the containers behaviors.
 In turn, this will enable more fine grained scaling scenarios.

 ### Costs

 I'm often asked to estimate the costs of services on AWS and it's usually a task that can take forever as there are so many things to consider.
-By experience, it's better to estimate the costs of high value services first (ex: Amazon Transcribe), next the compute and finally the storage and networking.
-As always, pricing consumption remains an art at estimation but here are the general lines of costs for this stack.
+By experience, it's better to estimate the costs of high value services first (ex: EC2, Fargate, Amazon Transcribe, etc.).
+As always, pricing estimation remains what is it (an educated guess) but here are basic starting points which give a pretty good overview.
+All prices below are as of Jan.
+2022 in CA-CENTRAL-1 region.

-#### Application Load Balancer
+#### Application Load Balancer Costs

-AWS application load balancer usage is measured by two metrics:
+AWS application load balancer usage is measured with two metrics:

 - Application load balancer hour.
-In CA-CENTRAL-1, as of Jan.
-2022, the cost is $0.02475 per hour.
+The cost is $0.02475 per hour.
 - Used Application load balancer capacity unit-hour (or partial hour) LCU.
 It's the most difficult usage metric to calculate but fortunately it's the cheapest of the two.
-In CA-CENTRAL-1 it's as of Jan.
-2022 $ 0.0088/LCU Hour.
+It costs $ 0.0088/LCU Hour.
 An LCU is a combination of four dimensions and only the dimension with the highest usage is considered:

    - Number of new connections per second averaged over an hour,
    - Active connections per minute averaged over an hour,